-- Sudan is one of a handful of northern white rhinos left worldwide
+Sudan is the only male northern white rhino left worldwide

-- Experts are trying various ways, including in vitro fertilization
+Experts trying various ways to save the subspecies, including in vitro fertilization

 He grazes under the hot sun, his massive head lowered to the ground, at the Ol Pejeta Conservancy in central Kenya.

-When he's not wallowing in his enclosure, he waddles around the sprawling savannah, stopping briefly to drink water from a concrete hole.
+When he’s not napping in his enclosure, he waddles around the sprawling savannah, stopping briefly to drink water from a concrete hole.

 For an animal on the verge of extinction, the fate of the subspecies rests on his ability to conceive with the two female northern white rhinos at the conservancy.

-Sudan's female companions, Fatu and Najin, live at the conservancy, where experts are scrambling to ensure the subspecies does not go extinct.
+Sudan and his female companions live at the conservancy, where experts are scrambling to ensure the subspecies does not go extinct.

 The animals are under 24-hour protection by armed guards.
 Rhinos are targeted by poachers, fueled by the belief in Asia that their horns cure various ailments.
 Experts say the rhino horn is becoming more lucrative than drugs.